quarkcc/Getting-and-Cleaning-Data-Project/README.md

 From this data I have created a tidy data set, and the code is in the script: run_analysis.R

-And then final data is in the text-plan file called average_var.txt
+And then final data is in the text-plan file called averages_set.txt

 Also, you can see the code book in the file called CodeBook.md